Environmental risk policies

 • forest fires

-> Major technological risk caused by human activity, is the threat of a wide-scale event related to the manipulation, storage, or transport of dangerous substances which may have serious consequences, whether immediate or delayed, to humans and the environment.
+> Major technological risk, caused by human activity, is the threat of a large-scale event linked to the handling, storage or transport of hazardous substances, with serious immediate or delayed consequences for humans and the environment.

 • nuclear risk

-• industrial risk (mainly caused by use of chemical substances)
+• industrial risk (mainly caused by the use of chemicals)

-Public policies on environmental risk follow a different rationale than that underlying the concept of major risk.
-Management of major risk is structured on the risk’s source - the dangerous event that may occur.
+Environmental risk introduces a different logic into public policy than that underlying the concept of major risk.
+Major risk structures management around the source of the risk, i.e., the dangerous event that may occur.

-Environmental risk includes two separate types of risks:
+Environmental risk comprises two distinct types of risk:

-• environmental risk in the strict sense of the “ecosystem,” which can cause harm to nature (flora and fauna) and biodiversity due to the presence of dangerous substances in the air, water or soil;
+• environmental risk in the strict sense of “ecosystems,” which harms the natural environment (flora and fauna) and biodiversity due to the presence of hazardous substances in the air, water, or soil;

-• risk to the health of human populations potentially exposed to the presence of pollutants in their daily surroundings.
-This category of health risk is designated by the term "environmental health"
+• the risk to the health of human populations potentially exposed to pollutants in their everyday environment.
+This aspect of health risks is referred to as “environmental health.”

-Today, the term “environmental risks” tends to mean all risks of damage to the environment, combining and aligning major risks with health and ecological risks.
+Today, “environmental risks” tend to refer to all risks related to environmental damage, combining and harmonizing major risks with health and ecological risks.